google-ai-edge/mediapipe/docs/getting_started/install.md

 {:toc}
 ---

-Note: To interoperate with OpenCV, OpenCV 3.x and above are preferred.
+Note: To interoperate with OpenCV, OpenCV 3.x to 4.1 are preferred.
 OpenCV 2.x currently works but interoperability support may be deprecated in the future.